TheBnl/silverstripe-schema/README.md

 #### OrganizationSchemaBuilder

 The organization builder requires a `phone` field on the site config.
-For the same as the builder now looks for `SocialMediaPlatform` relations on SiteConfig.
+For the `SameAs` field (Shows social media link in the knowledge graph box) the builder now looks for `SocialMediaPlatform` relations on SiteConfig.
 This is something that will be changed for a more generic approach

 #### WebsiteSchemaBuilder